 Within an IPM program, assessment is the process of determining the potential for pest populations to reach an action threshold.
 The art and science of this approach is what makes IPM different from other pest management strategies.
 The process merges biology, ecology, and economics with the results of monitoring and identification of the pests.
 Is a grower likely to suffer financially?
 Will the disease vector transmit the infection?
 Those are some of the questions this process is trying to forecast.

 - Forecasting.
 Pest models can help determine if weather conditions will be favorable for the development of diseases and insect pests.
-For example, by entering weather facts (such as the number of rainy days and the temperatures for those days), growers can predict outbreaks and spray only when conditions are favorable for diseases.
+For example, by entering weather facts (such as the number of rainy days and the temperatures for those days), growers can predict outbreaks and manage the pathogens only when conditions are favorable for diseases.
 Growers who have kept good records of pests in previous years can use these records to help determine if problems such as weeds, insects, and diseases will reoccur.
-They might be able, for example, to apply the most effective herbicides at the proper time for early control of a specific weed problem.
+They might be able to use plastic mulch, cover crops or other tactics to prevent annual weed germination or apply the most effective herbicides at the proper time for early control of a specific weed problem.

 - Economic threshold: The pest density at which a control tactic must be implemented to avoid an economic loss.

 - Action threshold: A pest or damage level at which control is initiated to avoid significant damage or loss of property.
 Usually, a lower level than the Economic threshold.

 - Economic damage: The amount of injury which will justify the cost of control action.

 - Economic injury level: The lowest population density that will cause economic damage.

 - Aesthetic threshold: The pest density at which a control tactic must be implemented to avoid unacceptable aesthetic damage.

 There are five basic factors considered when setting action thresholds; economics, health and safety concerns, aesthetic concerns, public opinion, and legal requirements.